TeXitoi/rusty-clock/README.md

 ## Compiling and flashing

 For compiling and flashing, please refer to [the blue pill quickstart](https://github.com/TeXitoi/blue-pill-quickstart/blob/master/README.md).
-Note that a nightly toolchain is required.